makma/fingerprintjs.com/content/blog/multi-accounting-prevention-in-the-gaming-and-gambling-industry-not-just-a-poker-problem.md

 FingerprintJS Pro is a visitor identification service that provides 99.5% accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques and more.
 Using our API, gaming and gambling websites can cross-check users creating new accounts to see if they are already associated with multiple logins, and require additional authentication or block account creation as necessary.

 We work with many gambling and gaming companies around the world to stop multi-accounting, making their communities a more fun and equitable place to play.
-Try our [10-day free trial](https://dashboard.fingerprintjs.com/signup) of FingerprintJS Pro and get unlimited access to our API.
+Sign up for a [free account](https://dashboard.fingerprintjs.com/signup) of FingerprintJS Pro and get up to 1,000 unique visitor identifications per month.